zio/zio/docs/howto/interop/with-cats-effect.md

 ### Cats Effect 2.x

-In the following example, we are going to lift the `ZQueue` creation effect to Cats `IO` effect.
+In the following example, we are going to lift the `Queue` creation effect to Cats `IO` effect.
 If we are integrating with 2.x Cats Effect library, this snippet works properly:

 ```scala
 import zio.interop.Queue